 - Have thoughts about hurting themself

-Resources are available and they work.
+And, other resources are available and they work.
 Contact the Psychological Health Resource Center 24/7 by calling 1-866-966-1020 for answers to questions.

-For many, spirituality may be a relationship with God and certain religious practices.
+For many, ideology and spirituality may be a relationship with God and certain religious practices.
 For others, it plays out in non-religious ways, such as through a focus on family or nature.
 However expressed, spirituality can promote healthy connections with others, healthy lifestyle choices and the strength to endure hard times.

 - Help cope with multiple deployments, combat stress or injury